 Tasting and talking about whiskies, craft beers and the fruit of the grape led Susanna back to journalism in 2000, when she joined the ranks of Wine International.
 As a freelance drinks writer and editor, key clients have included Mitchell Beazley, where she had the good fortune to work with Jancis Robinson MW and Hugh Johnson, commissioning the last World Atlas of Wine, and Square Meal, where she helped Chris Losh launch Imbibe magazine as its deputy editor.

 More recently, she’s been traversing Britain, exploring its wineries, breweries and cider houses.
-Inspired by her experiences and the people met along the way, she is launching DrinkBritain.com, a drinks tourism website where she can share her love and knowledge of where to find great British drinks.
+Inspired by her experiences and the people met along the way, she has launched DrinkBritain.com, a drinks tourism website where she can share her love and knowledge of where to find great British drinks.

 She lives with James in Epsom and other hobbies include photography, music and keeping their pets entertained.